Share on your favorite

 Sanskrit - Used to represent the sound of Sanskrit (Bongo).

-烈 means "intense, fierce, vehement."
+烈 means "intense, strong-willed, bright."

 Determined - Having a strong will, strong sense of justice, and deep sense of morality.

-Will It Be - Read as "ya", expressing hope, expectation, or questioning the future.
+Will it be - Read as "ya", expressing hope, expectation, or questioning the future.

 Bold - Showing an ability to take risks, confident and courageous.